ElinVoss/omnimeta-saga-universe/04_Writer_Deliverables/02_Bibles/N10_Bible_Keeping_Each_Banner.md

-# [PLACEHOLDER] N08 STORY BIBLE — COST AND MORTALITY
+# [PLACEHOLDER] N10 STORY BIBLE — KEEPING EACH BANNER

 **Turning**: CRACK
-**Position in Turning**: 3 of 5
+**Position in Turning**: 5 of 5
 **Status**: PLACEHOLDER — Bible not yet generated
-**Generate When**: Ready to develop N08 prose
+**Generate When**: Ready to develop N10 prose

 ---

 ## GENERATION INSTRUCTIONS FOR OMNIMETA SPACE

-When you encounter this placeholder, you are being asked to generate the complete Story Bible for **N08: Cost and Mortality**.
+When you encounter this placeholder, you are being asked to generate the complete Story Bible for **N10: Sabotage and Fracture**.

 ### CRITICAL PROTOCOL REMINDER